gredss/public-discourse-sentiment/README.md

 * Agreement between raw and clean labels: \~99%.
 * Strong robustness against noise and inconsistent preprocessing.
 * **Raw vs Clean for BERT differ by <0.2%.
 This shows that cleaning did not add value, and the model can already interpret messy text well.**
-* **Because sentiment is often expressed through slang, emoji, and “raw” stylistics in Indonesian social media, I recommend using the raw dataset (`Comment`) as the primary input.**
+* **Because sentiment is often expressed through slang, emoji, and “raw” stylistics in Indonesian social media, I choose using the raw dataset (`Comment`) as the primary input.**

 **IndoRoBERTa**